IVF embryo quality and day 3 embryo grading after in vitro fertilization

 Presence of multinucleation

 An embryo is multinucleated if more than one nucleus can be seen in any individual cell on either day 2 or day 3.
 After day 3 it is extremely difficult to identify the presence of multinucleation.
-The great majority of multinucleated embryos have been shown to be chromosomally abnormal in PGD, preimplantation genetic screening studies.
+The great majority of multinucleated embryos have been shown to be chromosomally abnormal.

 However, sometimes multinucleated embryos implant and lead to a healthy pregnancy and birth of a normal baby.
 These embryos are generally only transferred to the uterus if they are the only ones available.